SrikarDVS/Covid_twitter_sentiment_analysis/README.md

 5. region name: This is the region you gave in the variables file earler.
 6. aws secret key id: Same as the one in the variables file.
 7. aws secret access key: Same as the one in the variables file.

+### Variables in the tweets.ipynb file

+1. AWS access key id: Same as in variables file.
+2. AWS secret key id: Same as in variables file.
+3. AWS region: Same as in variables file.